nitesh-solanki/crudexample/README.md

 4. Run this command in terminal "python3 manage.py runserver" to initialize localhost.
 It will create a localhost server with any random port with 80*.

-5. Right click and open the localhost path http://127.0.0.1:8000/ Sometimes port can be changed but it will be 80*.
-It will open and run this project in a browser window.
+5. Right click and open the localhost path http://127.0.0.1:8000/

+Sometimes port can be changed but it will be similar to 80*. this will open and run the project in a browser window.

 6. Terminate the localhost by pressing ctrl+c in terminal window.